 Dosing Sessions

-You’ll come in for a 3 hour session where you will self administer the medication and I will be with you throughout to guide and support you.
+You’ll come in for a 3 or 4 hour session where you will self administer the medication and I will be with you throughout to guide and support you.

 Following your dosing session, we will do integration work and follow up sessions where we will really work to bridge the gap between your ketamine journey experience and your everyday lived experience so you can take advantage of the neuroplastic window created by ketamine.